 This three-port adapter lets you connect to VGA, USB-C, and USB-A. It supports Thunderbolt 3 super high-speed data transfer and supports audio and video passthrough.
 You can mirror to your VGA-enabled TV or display what's on your Mac in 1080p.
 It's perfect for people that want to play movies from an external drive through their Mac and display it on a big-screen TV.

-You don't really need a USB-C headphone adapter for any MacBook (at least not yet).
+You don't need a USB-C headphone adapter for any MacBook (at least not yet).
 But if you stumbled across this page looking for something for your iPad Pro or Nintendo Switch, or if you want to plug in two pairs of headphones into your MacBook Pro, this is the adapter you'll want.
-It has a digital-to-analog converter (DAC) chip, which is what's happening when you plug a pair of 3.5mm headphones into a device with a USB-C port.
+It has a digital-to-analog converter (DAC) chip, which happens when you plug a pair of 3.5mm headphones into a device with a USB-C port.